mav1ng/AoC2020/README.md

 # AoC2020
-My solutions to the Advent of Code Challenges 2020
+My solutions to the Advent of Code Challenges 2020 - Written in Go.